zhenry9/ullr/docs/raspberry-pi.rst

 - Ullr is run as a service, that can be stopped, started or monitored at any time.
 - Ullr will automatically restart in case of any failure.
 - Ullr can be set to start only after other services, such as network connectivity, are functional.

-The second point is particularly helpful for our use case.
+The last point is particularly helpful for our use case.
 Ullr depends on an internet connection to make the initial connection to the MQTT broker.
 A connected network interface also makes determining the device's MAC address more reliable.
 Waiting to start Ullr until the network service is running will therefore help